Welcome to the website of the Anglican Church of the Epiphany!

 - We celebrate Holy Communion on Prayer Book Holy Days and Saints Days following the liturgical calendar of the church.
 These celebrations of the church that fall on weekdays are observed at 7 p.m. and those on Saturdays at 9 a.m.

-- All Lecture Series, Inquirer’s Classes and Christian Formation Sessions take place on Sundays at 4 p.m., starting with the Evening Prayer service.
+- All Bible Studies, Inquirer’s Classes and Christian Formation Sessions take place on Sundays at 9 a.m.

 - Classes for preparation for the Sacrament of Confirmation by the Bishop are conducted by the Rector for young people and adults who join the church and have been baptized.